antonio-leitao/vlmc/README.md

 probabilities = tree.get_distribution(sequence)
 ```
 Arguments:
--`sequence`: list of integers representing a sequence of discrete variables.
+- `sequence`: list of integers representing a sequence of discrete variables.
 Returns:
 - `probabilities` : list of floats representing the probability of observing a specific state (index) as the next symbol.